marceloavf/digitalocean-tools-vsts/Extension/OVERVIEW.md

 - **Access Control (ACL):** The canned Access Control List (ACL) to apply to the uploaded content.
 - **Flatten Folders:** Flatten the folder structure and copy all files into the specified target folder in the bucket.

+Advanced Options:

+- **Concurrency limit:** Specify how many files to upload simultaneously.
+- **Retry failed limit:** Specify how many times to retry a failed upload.

 ## DigitalOcean Spaces Delete

 - **DigitalOcean Connection:** Set the service endpoint for your connection.
 It's based on AWS configuration (only Access Key ID and Secret Key ID is required).